Aleena789/ASD-screening-ml/README.md

 Methodology:

-1.Exploratory Data Analysis (EDA):
+-Exploratory Data Analysis (EDA):
  -Explored the screening features and the dependencies between the features.
  -Visualized class imbalance.
  -Identified potential predictors (all of them were important).

-Data Preprocessing:
+-Data Preprocessing:
  -No missing values.
  -Encoded categorical variables.
  -Attempted random oversampling to balance classes, but found it led to potential overfitting.
 Final results are reported without oversampling for fairness.

-Modeling:
+-Modeling:
  -Trained multiple classifiers (Logistic Regression and Random Forest).
  -Evaluated using precision, recall, F1-score, Average Precision and PR curves.

-Evaluation Metrics:
+-Evaluation Metrics:
  -In healthcare settings, false negatives (failing to detect ASD) can be more harmful than false positives.
  -Precision & Recall provide better insight than accuracy alone.
  -F1-score (harmonic mean of precision and recall) balances both.
  -Average Precision (AP) summarizes the area under the Precision-Recall curve.

-Visualizations included:
+-Visualizations included:
-Classification report and PR curve of both the classifiers in the graphs and report folder.
+ -Classification report and PR curve of both the classifiers in the graphs and report folder.

-Result:
+-Result:
  -Logistic Regression being the baseline model still had an AP of 0.97 indicating simple models are effective.
  -Random Forest achieved an AP of 0.99 showing ability to detect asd while having high precision.
-- to be noted: such high results might be due to overfitting
+ -to be noted: such high results might be due to overfitting

-Limitations:
+-Limitations:
  -Dataset is small and imbalanced.
  -The dataset might not be diverse enough.

-Further improvemnts:
+-Further improvemnts:
  -try additonal models
  -collect more diverse data.

-All steps from EDA to model training and evaluation, are included in the ASD_screening.ipynb notebook.
+-All steps from EDA to model training and evaluation, are included in the ASD_screening.ipynb notebook.
-For detailed visualisation please refer to the notebook.
+-For detailed visualisation please refer to the notebook.